'We need to get a whole lot more physical': Nebraska women lose third straight game

-After a 3-0 record to begin the season, the Nebraska women’s basketball team has now lost three straight games following a 83-72 loss against Purdue on Wednesday afternoon in West Lafayette, Indiana.
+After a 3-0 record to begin the season, the Nebraska women’s basketball team has now lost three straight games following an 83-72 loss against Purdue on Wednesday afternoon in West Lafayette, Indiana.

-Most of the losing streak has come with the Huskers only having seven available players due to injuries to Trinity Brady and Ruby Porter.
-The small roster was apparent most on Wednesday, when Purdue used 12 players and outscored Nebraska 32-0 on points off the bench.
+Most of the losing streak has come with the Huskers having only seven available players due to injuries to Trinity Brady and Ruby Porter.
+The small roster was most apparent Wednesday, when Purdue used 12 players and outscored Nebraska 32-0 in points off the bench.

-Junior guard Kayna Traylor scored 21 points to lead Purdue (5-2, 2-1).
-Karissa McLaughlin, who is coming off ankle surgery and played just her second game of the season, scored 13 points off the bench and was 3-for-3 on three-pointers.
+Junior guard Kayna Traylor scored 21 points and had seven assists to lead Purdue (5-2, 2-1).
+Karissa McLaughlin, an all-conference guard who is coming off ankle surgery and played just her second game of the season, scored 13 points in 13 minutes and was 3-for-3 on three-pointers.

 Purdue made 10 three-pointers, while Nebraska was just 4-for-17 beyond the arc.

-Nebraska coach Amy Williams says the Huskers can’t use the shorthanded roster as an excuse.
+Nebraska coach Amy Williams said the Huskers can’t use the shorthanded roster as an excuse.

 “I thought we gave pretty good effort today, but we’re not looking for moral victories,” said Williams in an interview on the Huskers Sports Network.
 “I think for us we want to continue to compete and be able to string together 40 minutes.
 We knew that in a game like this that if we wanted to win we’d have to rebound, and we gave up 12 offensive rebounds and 13 second-chance points, and it’s really not a coincidence that we lose by about that same margin.”